tsimeonov/Computer-Science/Programming Logic and design/Chapter 1 Intro to Computers and Programming.md

 ## 1.4 How a Program works

-A program is nothing more than a list of instructions that cause the CPU to perform operations.
+A program is nothing more than a list of instructions that causes the CPU to perform operations.
 CPU's only understand instructions that are written in `machine language` and machine language instructions are always written in binary.
 The entire set of instructions that a CPU can execute is known as the CPU's `instruction set`.

-When a CPU executes the instructions in a program, it is engaged in a process that us known as the `fetch-decode-execute cycle`.
+When a CPU executes the instructions in a program, it is engaged in a process that is known as the `fetch-decode-execute cycle`.

 1. `Fetch` - The first step of the cycle is to fetch, or read the next instruction from memory into the CPU.
 2. `Decode` - In this step the CPU decodes the instruction that was just fetched from memory, to determine which operation it should perform.